yeouue/yeouue.github.io/_pages/publications.md

 ---
 **J: Journal; C: Conference**

+**Any publication currently under review without a preprint provided will be available in a peer-reviewed manuscript or preprint after the reviewing process, as per the submission requirements of the venues.**

 ## 2023 ##
 <ul>
   <li>(Under Review) [J1] <b>Qiangeng Yang</b>, Yoo Jin Chung, Juliana Fernandes, Daniela Oliveira<br>